doomtrooper-lu/doomtrooper-lu.github.io/thewinternet.com/doomtrooper/rules/new_rules.md

 6) You do NOT have to assign the Sergeant to a warrior group when he is played.
 You may assign the Sergeant at any time (even during combat).
 Once assigned, the Sergeant is stuck with that group, and they are stuck with him!

-7) If the Sergeant loses its Corporate affiliation, the assignment is broken.
+7) If the Sergeant loses it's Corporate affiliation, the assignment is broken.
 Likewise, if the last of the assigned warriors loses its affiliation, the assignment is broken.
 Remember that many times when a Corporate warrior is turned into a Heretic, he still keeps his Corporate affiliation (he becomes a spy!).

 **VEHICLES IN DOOMTROOPER**